nasa/nos3/docs/wiki/STF_ConOps.md

 ### Payload

 The STF payload has undergone many updates and continues to evolve with each generation of the mission.
-Currently, the STF payload is a sensor studying precipitation over the US.
+The payload is a sensor studying precipitation over the US.
-This payload will safe itself if it detects an anomaly contained in it's own subsystems.
+This payload will safe itself if it detects an anomaly contained in its own subsystems.
 If an anomaly is detected, communications are to cease and a power cycle should occur prior to continuing operations.
 Due to the nature of the instrument, these are expected and the science teams will take care of data drops in post processing once the data is received.